Clinical Decision Support & Medical Differential Diagnosis App

 What It Is And Does ...

 Clinical medicine is an artistic and philosophic discipline combining scientific skill.
-Sound practices require years of training plus ample experience and insight.
-Although STATworkUP is not intended to supplant sound medical judgment, it is another tool for practitioners, easy to understand and use.
-It comes with a knowledge database for multiple specialties that is frequently updated for free.
-STATworkUP is a collection of evidence-based facts and associations that may be useful for quick review of many details that can help guide history taking and physical examination of the patient.
+Adept and competent practice requires years of training and experience plus lots of insightful wisdom.
+Although STATworkUP is not intended to supplant sound medical judgment, it is a modern tool for rapid decision support, easy to understand, adapt and use.
+It includes a big knowledge database for multiple specialties that is frequently updated.
+STATworkUP contains a collection of evidence-based facts and correlations for quick review of many details to guide comprehensive history-taking and physical examination of the patient.

 Its features can be used to explore and evaluate conditions for fast problem assessment.
 Correlation panels, drill-down information views, and a web mode assist in associating symptoms and studies with diagnoses and treatments.
 As workup proceeds, the program instantly adjusts the differential diagnoses list to fit with selected findings.

-Furthermore, this program has the power to generate prioritized or alphabetized sets of diagnoses for associated findings.
-And the differential diagnosis lists can be expanded or constrained to loosen or tighten the fit of problem likelihoods for the findings by simply adjusting a probability meter.
+This app has the power to generate prioritized or alphabetized tables of conditions for the set of findings that you place on its problems list.
+And each differential diagnosis table that it calculates can be expanded or constrained to loosen or tighten the fit of the listed diagnoses for the signified findings by simply adjusting a likelihood meter.
 It is quite easy to use.
-Additionally, STATworkUP provides fast, concise and relevant info for each of more than 10,000 entities in the database and can automatically search for web links to subject matter expert pages with graphics to get more in-depth content for study, review, learning and evaluation.
+Additionally, STATworkUP provides swift, concise and relevant info for each of more than 10,000 entities in the database.
+It can automatically search for links to subject matter expert web-pages, with graphics and videos, to view more in-depth content for study, review, learning and evaluation.
+Content and app help can also be printed.

 Every effort has been taken to conform to standard practices and guidelines in both the medical and computing industries.
 The authors include physicians, engineers, mathematicians and medical informaticists.
 We sincerely hope you will enjoy using it.